-The Revillagigedos Archipelago is located about 250 miles southwest of tip of Mexico’s Baja Peninsula and attracts large concentrations of pelagic species making them a spectacular spot for diving encounters.
-To divers, they are more commonly known simply as Socorro.
+The Revillagigedo Archipelago is located about 400 kilometres southwest of the tip of Mexico’s Baja Peninsula and attracts large concentrations of pelagic species, making it a spectacular spot for diving encounters.
+To divers, it is commonly known simply as Socorro.

 The area is famous for up close and personal encounters with giant Pacific manta rays, observing up to seven species of shark, wild bottlenose dolphin, whale sharks and humpback whales who come here to breed and calve annually (both seasonal).
 Other marine life includes yellowfin tuna, wahoo and thick schools of jacks.